One of my favorite TV shows is a brain-numbing series called The Challenge.

 But since I don’t live in a Ted Chiang short story and can’t communicate across universes, I want to be the Chris that, in this universe other Chrises, Cristinas, TJs, you, and especially one Zac in particular, look to and think: “Damn.
 That guy’s killing it!”

-This brings me to the crux of my issue—why I listen to stupid podcasts and why I sought out Josh as a potential executive producer for The Challenge of my life:
+This brings me to the crux of my issue—why I listen to stupid podcasts and why I sought out Josh as a potential coach, A.K.A. executive producer for The Challenge of my life:

 My fear of taking the wrong action, one that doesn’t maximize the growth of my comfort zone, freezes me in place.

 But I’m no reality TV contestant.
-So I can’t wait for destiny to put challenges in front of me like the producers of my favorite un-guilty-pleasure-inducing series.
-The only way I have any chance of being among the best Chrises in all the universes is to use my precious time and energy to create challenges for myself and hope taking them on grows my comfort zone.
+So I can’t wait for destiny to put challenges in front of me like the producers do in The Challenge.
+The only way I have any chance of being among the best Chrises in all the universes is to risk my precious time and energy on challenges I create for myself.
+Hopefully, taking them on grows my comfort zone.

 So that’s what I’ll do…